KarrieK/NICAR16/README.md

 Now we have some data in a csv format it's time to look at it and figure out what we've got.

+Csvlook will dump the entire csv into your terminal
+$ csvlook data.csv

+Depending on the size of your data set this might not be the most useful or legible format for your dataset.

+We need to refine and figure out the schema of what we're looking at.